learningOrchestra/mlToolKits/readme.md

 By default, this microservice has only one instance.
 In case your data processing requires more computing power, you can scale this microservice.

-To do this, with learningOrchestra already deployed, run the following in the master machine of your Docker swarm cluster:
+To do this, with learningOrchestra already deployed, run the following in the manager machine of your Docker swarm cluster:

 `docker service scale microservice_sparkworker=NUMBER_OF_INSTANCES`